Soroushnk/Astro/README.md

 ```bash
 bash Astro.sh
 ```
-if you have any error running the file just run the code below
+If you have any error running the file just run the code below
 ```bash
 sed -i -e 's/\r$//' Astro.sh
 ./Astro.sh